LaDoger/Barker/README.md

 Users can view and access the **barkchain** via a **barkchain explorer**, a web interface with a built-in Ethereum wallet to do **barks** and **tips** easily.

-Due to the immutable nature of blockchains, no bark can be censored.
+Due to the permissionless and immutable nature of blockchains, no bark can be censored.